Summary

 Student AT Evaluation

 We explore a student’s talents with fully open minds and hearts; to do otherwise would present an unacceptable risk for our students.
 Despite some recent progress, contemporary society still too often judges a book by its cover; therefore, the phrase “presume competence” continues to play an important role as a rallying cry.
 No student should ever be denied access to AT/AAC on the basis of presumptions about their perceived limits, or by making an appeal to any other type of inadequately informed decision-making; in fact, the focus of the process should never be grounded in denial, but rather in an exploration of potentials for provision.
+To be clear in this context, please note that an actual presumption of competence, rather than an open exploration of potential, does not represent an informed decision (i.e., it devalues information about the zone in which the student will be challenged but not overwhelmed).

 Every student is presumed, then, to be able to benefit from AT/AAC.
 On that foundation, we build increasingly evidence-based decisions about specific tools.
-When that evidence is not yet available (or perhaps not reliable), we make the least-dangerous decisions that support scaffolds for growth (i.e., just out of reach) while mitigating long-term risks associated with potential frustration and rejection (i.e., too far out of reach) and a subsequent need for unlearning.
+When that evidence is not yet available (or perhaps not reliable), we make the least-dangerous decisions that support scaffolds for growth (i.e., just out of easy reach) while mitigating long-term risks associated with potential frustration and rejection (i.e., too far out of reach) and a subsequent need for unlearning.
 That informed environment allows us to optimize the balance of risks and benefits to the student.

 ASHA has published an admirable characterization of the desired balance: